oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/namespace-management.md

 #### Recreate a previously deleted Kubernetes namespace with a running operator

+TBD Dongbo, why does this only talk about `List` mode?
+Does this only apply when cluster role enabled is false?

 When the operator is configured to manage a list of namespaces and if you need to delete a namespace (and the resources in it) and then recreate it, remember to remove the namespace from the operator's `domainNamespaces` list after you delete the namespace, and add it back to the `domainNamespaces` list after you recreate the namespace using the `helm upgrade` commands that were illustrated previously.